benjamindraper1996/CI_PP1_MyRigs/README.md

 Images and Logos not referenced below are owned by the developer.

 ### Media

+Some of the pictures below were edited after being sourced from the following resources, this was either to aid in the website design or to allow for proper mockups of the company products to be created in the absence of final versions.

 In order of apearance:
 - [home-screen-hero ](assets/images/home-screen-hero.webp): Photo by <a href="https://pixabay.com/users/sergeitokmakov-3426571/">Sergei Tokmakov</a> on <a href="https://pixabay.com/illustrations/computer-8-bit-old-retro-isolated-4812101/">Pixabay</a>
 - [gamer-boy-2 ](assets/images/gamer-boy2.webp): Photo by <a href="https://pixabay.com/users/tomasz_mikolajczyk-106840/">Tomasz Mikołajczyk</a> on <a href="https://pixabay.com/photos/game-strategy-computer-289470/">Pixabay</a>